koskenni/twol/docs/morphophon.rst

      The lines starting with an exclamation mark (!) are just comments which give the actual example words where that realization of the morphophoneme is present.

      Your task as a computational linguist is to look at the two rules and propose a generalization, i.e. a more compact rule which would do the same thing but in a more general way.
 Look at the contexts, if one could use a set of all vowels or all consonants instead of having individual konsonants like ``g``, ``p`` etc.  See wether the two rules could be merged into a single one.
 Study the documentation of the two-level rules in :doc:`formalism`.

+5. Study the raw morphophonemes of the preceding excercise and design a CSV file ``svsv-newnames`` which maps all all raw morphophophonemes to some cleaner and shorter forms.
+Run the ``twol-discover`` again.
+In case you are interested, you might continue by designing two-level rules for this small set of phenomena.